 Primary responsibilities of the Educator Preparation Section:

-Review and approve educator preparation programs in Nebraska.
-The standards and procedures are outlined in Rule 20, Regulations for the Approval of Teacher Education Programs; Rule 21, Issuance of Certificates and Permits to Teach, Counsel, Supervise and Administer in Nebraska Schools; Rule 23, Regulations for the Basic Skills Competency Testing of Teachers and Administrators; and Rule 24, Regulations for Certificate Endorsements and the accompanying Guidelines.
+- Review and approve educator preparation programs in Nebraska.
+The standards and procedures are outlined in Rule 20, Regulations for the Approval of Teacher Education Programs; Rule 23, Regulations for the Basic Skills Competency Testing of Teachers and Administrators; and Rule 24, Regulations for Certificate Endorsements and the accompanying Guidelines.